agambier/Marlin-AI3M/README.md

 # Anycubic i3 Mega Marlin 1.1.9 by davidramiro

-This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), gratefully based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT) with his remarkable efforts to get the Anycubic i3 Mega TFT screen to work.
+This is my slightly customized version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin), based on [davidramiro's repo](https://github.com/davidramiro/Marlin-AI3M).

-Feel free to discuss issues and work with me further optimizing this firmware!

 I am running this version on an i3 Mega Ultrabase V3 (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
 Basically, this should work on every Ultrabase version that has two Z-axis endstops.
 The new Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps to around fivefold of the original value, see the instructions below.